Dan and Margaret Maddox Charitable Fund

 Executive Leadership

 Jen Bailey (she/hers) - Executive Director Executive Director Jen Bailey brings extensive experience in community-based leadership and philanthropy.
 She founded Faith Matters Network, serving over 25,000 leaders, and co-founded The People's Supper, which has hosted 2,000+ gatherings across 135 communities.
 Bailey holds degrees from Tufts University and Vanderbilt University Divinity School and serves on boards including the Jessie Ball duPont Fund, Fetzer Institute, and The Healing Trust.
 In her message to grantees, Bailey articulated the fund's vision: "a world in which people and planet flourish together in regenerative systems free from oppression and threat."
-She emphasizes that "solutions to some of our most pressing challenges will be found by following the wisdom and leadership of those most proximate to the pain" and commits to "walking alongside" community partners.
+She emphasises that "solutions to some of our most pressing challenges will be found by following the wisdom and leadership of those most proximate to the pain" and commits to "walking alongside" community partners.

-joseph gutierrez (he/him) - Program Officer
+joseph gutierrez (he/him) - Director of Grants & Operations

 Born in Long Beach, California, to Filipino immigrants, joseph is a UCLA graduate who earned his master's degree in Community Development from Vanderbilt University in 2017.
 He previously served as Executive Director of API Tennessee.